MikeMurray13/milestone-project-1/README.md

 The only error that repeatedly appeared in the W3 Validation was "Error: A charset attribute on a meta element found after the first 1024 bytes".
 The only answer I was able to find online for it was to move the meta tag to the very top of the head tag but mine was already there from setting up the basic structure with Emmet.

+Once I deployed, I ran through the W3 Validation again and 72 errors occured.
+Most are empty headings that actually have content and warnings that h1 is a top level content only.
+The same applies for the contact page (reduced from 56 to 14 errors).

+I removed a lot of redundant aria controls and labels, removed inline heights from several elements and got the number of errors down to 56 with no red/serious warnings.

+### LIGHTHOUSE

 I tested the site's performance using Lighthouse.

-### LIGHTHOUSE

 Initially the [performance scored 78%](assets/docs/Lighthouse_Summary_1.pdf).
 The images being the main thing hampering its performance.

-After using TinyPNG to compress the images, the [score rose to 90%](assets/docs/Lighthouse_Summary_1.pdf).
+After using TinyPNG to compress the images down to around 12% of their original size, the [score rose to 90%](assets/docs/Lighthouse_Summary_2.pdf).

 ![size comparison of before and after the images were commpressed](assets/docs/Image_Compression.png)

-I then used Pixelied to convert the images to .webp format and the score [rose again to 92%](assets/docs/Lighthouse_Summary_1.pdf).
+I then used Pixelied to convert the images to .webp format and the score [rose again to 92%](assets/docs/Lighthouse_Summary_3.pdf).

 ## DEPLOYMENT